nhost/nhost/README.md

 ## Security

-If you discover a security vulnerability within Nhost, please send an e-mail to [security@nhost.io](mailto:security@nhost.io).
+If you discover a security vulnerability within Nhost, please e-mail [security@nhost.io](mailto:security@nhost.io).
 All security vulnerabilities will be promptly addressed.